 Kathleen Fitzpatrick is Director of Digital Humanities and Professor of English at Michigan State University.
 Prior to assuming this role in 2017, she served as Associate Executive Director and Director of Scholarly Communication of the Modern Language Association.
-She is author of Generous Thinking: The University and the Public Good
+She is author of Generous Thinking: A Radical Approach to Saving the University

 (Johns Hopkins University Press, 2019), as well as Planned Obsolescence: Publishing, Technology, and the Future of the Academy

 , an open-access, open-source network serving nearly 30,000 scholars and practitioners across the humanities and around the world.

 .
 Johns Hopkins University Press, 2019.
 Planned Obsolescence: Publishing, Technology, and the Future of the Academy

 .
 NYU Press, 2011.
 The Anxiety of Obsolescence: The American Novel in the Age of Television